INTRODUCTION

 Make-up games are scheduled and built in at the end of the season’s schedule.

-1. Rosters will remain intact from year-to-year, with players added based on the number of players needed to meet minimum roster requirements.
+2. Rosters will remain intact from year-to-year.
+Players may be added based on the number of players needed to meet minimum team roster requirements.

 Age Determination

-2. Managers shall instruct players to bring identification and be prepared to show it to any League official.
+2. Managers shall instruct players to bring identification and be prepared to show it to any League official during any game.

-1. When a player is ejected, the manager may not replace him with another player.
-Thereafter, an out will be recorded for every scheduled at bat for the ejected player during the game in progress.
+1. When a player is ejected, a manager may not replace him with another player.
+An out will be recorded for every scheduled at bat for the ejected player during the game in progress.

 2. There are no line-up restrictions on the ejected player’s team for the second game, when a player is ejected from game one.
 The second game is simply played without the ejected player.